Archer's Voice

 What readers search for when they look for books like Archer's Voice

-You want wounded hero romances where the love interest has real trauma and isolation, not just brooding for aesthetic purposes.
+You want wounded hero romances where the love interest has real trauma and isolation, brooding with reason.
 Characters who've been hurt deeply and whose healing is part of the romance arc, not a footnote.

 You're drawn to small-town settings that feel like refuge.
 Places where everyone knows everyone, where the pace is slower, where community matters.
 The romance nested in a setting that's as much about finding home as finding love.